hekmon/malradar/README.md

 ### Why only finished animes

 * Because I like to binge watch and this was one of the main original reasons to create this bot :3
 * Secondly (and more importantly) because it give the community the time to rate them.
-The more you wait, the more reviews are used to fine grain the final score and the better the anime is curated before processing
+The more you wait, the more reviews are used to fine grain the final score and better the animes are curated before processing

 ### What kind of processing